 Once you’ve written your blog post, it’s time to start promoting it.

 Here are the best ways to get blog traffic as a personal finance blogger:

 Search Engine Optimization (SEO)

 SEO stands for “Search Engine Optimization”.
 It is a process that can be used to improve the visibility of your personal finance blog in search engine results pages (SERPs).

-There are a number of techniques that you can use to improve your SEO.
+There are several techniques that you can use to improve your SEO.

 One of the most important steps is to include keywords in your blog post.